XitongSun-UT/XitongSun-UT.github.io/_pages/about.md

 <strong>system-level</strong> design and prototyping (e.g., KiCad, PLECS),
 as well as <strong>cleanroom-based</strong> device fabrication.

-Looking ahead, I plan to apply for <strong>PhD</strong> programs in
+Looking ahead, I plan to re-apply for <strong>PhD</strong> programs in
 <strong>Fall 2027</strong>, with a focus on <strong>Power Electronics</strong>!